rackerlabs/rackspace-how-to/content/rms-cloudflare/cloudflare-faq.md

 #### How long does it take for a DNS change I made to take effect?

-The Cloudflare DNS default Time-To-Live (TTL) is 300 seconds (5 minutes).
-Any changes or additions you make to your Cloudflare zone file will push out in 5 minutes or less.
+The Cloudflare DNS default Time-To-Live (TTL) is 300 seconds (five minutes).
+Any changes or additions you make to your Cloudflare zone file push out in five minutes or less.

-**Note**: Your local DNS cache may take longer to update; as such, propagation everywhere might take longer than 5 minutes (in rare cases up to 48 hours).
+**Note**: Your local DNS cache might take longer to update.
+Thus, propagation everywhere might take longer than five minutes.
+In rare cases, it could take up to 48 hours.

 #### Can I add domains to my Cloudflare account?

 Yes, however Cloudflare considers each separate domain unique with their own service contracts attached.
-This might result in a mixture of server levels in one account and should be considered in the deployment of a subdomain.
+This might result in a mixture of server levels in one account, so you should consider this concern when you deploy a subdomain.

-In the following example, we see **example1.com** has been added to an account with an enterprise support agreement.
-Any subdomains, such as www and dev will inherit this contract as they are deployed simply as a DNS record.
-If, however, we want to deploy and manage a sub domain as a separate entity, different service level agreements apply.
-See the following **blog.example1.com**:
+In the following example, we added **example1.com** to an account with an enterprise support agreement.
+Any subdomains, such as **www** and **dev** inherit this contract because we deployed them simply as a DNS record.
+If, however, we want to deploy and manage a subdomain as a separate entity, different service-level agreements apply.
+See the following **blog.example1.com** example:

 - Example1.com (Enterprise)

   - www.example1.com (Enterprise - inherited)
-  - dev.example.com (Enterprise -inherited)
+  - dev.example.com (Enterprise - inherited)

 - Blog.example1.com (free)